BUILDING A BETTER FLAGLER -TOGETHER!!

 CALL (386) 320-8860

 With help from Bruce, Darlene, friends, and neighbors, we got the necessary signatures to get on the ballot, saving thousands of dollars!
 While others pay for their spot on the ballot, I got out and spoke to the voters.
 Yes, there's work to be done, but together we can do this!
-Let's fight to keep Flagler beautiful!
+Let's FIGHT to Keep Flagler Beautiful!

 Sign up to receive updates and news from the candidate trail!